tno-ssi-lab/wallet-overview/README.md

 The characteristics included are listed [above](#format).
 Here we will give a short description of characteristics that are not obvious from their name.

 **connectionTypes** list the types of connections the wallet can handle, i.e. either direct communication via QR-codes, bluetooth, etc. versus connection-based.
 The latter uses a persistent connection with another party, that is reused for new interactions.

+**cryptoAgility** is whether the credential format is capable of working with various signature algorithms.

 **deepLinking** allows for sending the user to the wallet app instead of to a website, such that the user can have a mobile-only workflow.

+**eassi** is whether the wallet connected to our [TNO EASSI gateway](https://eassi.ssi-lab.nl/).

 **hardwareSupport** is about whether the signature algorithm(s) is implemented in a commonly used cryptographic hardware modules, such as HSMs, TEEs, etc.